vondreii/Script-for-sorting-assignments/README.md

 Java Script
 ```

-A folder explorer interface will appear asking you to navigate to the zip folder that you want to sort.
+A folder explorer will appear asking you to navigate to the zip folder that you want to sort.
+When testing, use the **gradebook-example/Gradebook.zip** folder.

 Another folder explorer will open asking you to navigate to the feedback sheet you want to copy for each student.
+When testing, use the **gradebook-example/Feedback-Template.xlsx** file.

 ## To build: